anarchoferret/updater/README.md

 # updater
 Simple update script for Linux systems.
-Currently works for Debian based systems, and has Flatpak support

-Current Dependencies: sudo; apt; flatpak
+This is the latest version.
+Bugs are gonna happen.
+Be sure to report them.